 While dosa mania was hitting North India, one silent, tasty polo (not the game) made a quite entry in South Indian restaurants, created a flutter but remained unexploited despite its pristine taste.
 Even now neer dosa is not very popular or known beyond Karnataka, Goa and Maharashtra.
-Maybe Udipi restaurateurs have not established as many hotels in other States!
 Neer dosa is also known as paan polo or soyi polo in the Konkan region of India.
 I feel that Konkani cuisine has gone vastly unappreciated and neglected though it offers some of the best dishes in the South.
-I cannot fathom any other reason why this delicacy has not become popular in North India.
-Can you?
-If I am mistaken and you have had neer dosas in any other State please leave a line telling me which restaurant you ate it in.

 I purchased a non-stick pan with slightly raised rims specially for these dosas, and after five or six trials these became easy.
-Once you learn a dish (or html tag for that matter!) you tend to overuse it, don’t you?
+Once you learn a dish you tend to overdo it, don’t you?
 I did too.

 Preparing cast iron pan for neer dosas/Seasoning the skillet:

-Once you have had the dosas prepared on cast iron skillets you will never go back to the pristine white ones (unless forced to!).
+Once you have had the dosas prepared on cast iron skillets you will never go back to the pristine white ones.
 The cast iron griddle however calls for some preparation.
 Wash the skillet with soapy water and dry well.
 Do not use the steel gauze for cleaning.
 If there is any rust see that is completely washed off.
 Try using warm soapy water.
-Once dry, pour sesame oil (not mandatory) till it reaches half the brim.
+Once dry, pour sesame oil (or any edible grade oil of your choice) till it reaches half the brim.
 Spread the oil all over the pan generously and leave the pan overnight or 4-5 hours undisturbed.
 You may cover it like I do, if you intend to use the oil.
 Next day or after 4-5 hours drain the oil completely.
 This can be reused.
 Using a cloth clean the pan so that excess oil is absorbed.
 Now the pan is ready for preparation of neer dosa.
 You can see the type of pan used in the picture.